vijayantmehra/f19-relay/src/02_run_length_encoding/instructions.md

 Where MODE is a single character, with valid options `c` and `x`, INPUT is the path to an input text file, and OUTPUT is an optional path to the output file.

+If no output file is supplied, then your program should print the results to the console (`stdout`).

+If an output file is specified and exists, your program should **overwrite** the specified file.

 In other words, your program should be able to run in each of the following ways: